awsdocs/amazon-athena-user-guide/doc_source/engine-versions-changing.md

    + Choose **Automatic** to let Athena choose when to upgrade your workgroup\.
 This is the default setting\.
    + Choose **Manual** to manually choose a different engine version if one is available\.

 1. Enter information for the other fields as necessary\.
-For information about the other fields, see [Create a Workgroup](workgroups-create-update-delete.md#creating-workgroups)\.
+For information about the other fields, see [Create a workgroup](workgroups-create-update-delete.md#creating-workgroups)\.

 1. Choose **Create workgroup**\.

-## Testing Queries in Advance of an Engine Version Upgrade<a name="engine-versions-testing"></a>
+## Testing queries in advance of an engine version upgrade<a name="engine-versions-testing"></a>

 When a workgroup is upgraded to a new engine version, some of your queries can break due to incompatibilities\.
 To make sure that your engine version upgrade goes smoothly, you can test your queries in advance\.

 **To test your queries prior to an engine version upgrade**

 1. Verify the engine version of the workgroup that you are using\.
 The engine version that you are using is displayed on the **Workgroups** page in the **Query engine version** column for for the workgroup\.
-For more information, see [Finding the Query Engine Version for a Workgroup](#engine-versions-changing-finding-the-query-engine-version-for-a-workgroup)\.
+For more information, see [Finding the query engine version for a workgroup](#engine-versions-changing-finding-the-query-engine-version-for-a-workgroup)\.

 1. Create a test workgroup that uses the new engine version\.
-For more information, see [Specifying the Engine Version When You Create a Workgroup](#engine-versions-changing-specifying-the-engine-version-when-you-create-a-workgroup)\.
+For more information, see [Specifying the engine version when you create a workgroup](#engine-versions-changing-specifying-the-engine-version-when-you-create-a-workgroup)\.

 1. Use the new workgroup to run the queries that you want to test\.

-1. If a query fails, use the [Athena Engine Version Reference](engine-versions-reference.md) to check for breaking changes that might be affecting the query\.
+1. If a query fails, use the [Athena engine version reference](engine-versions-reference.md) to check for breaking changes that might be affecting the query\.
 Some changes may require you to update the syntax of your queries\.

 1. If your queries still fail, contact AWS Support for assistance\.
 In the AWS Management Console, choose **Support**, **Support Center**, or ask a question on [AWS re:Post](https://repost.aws/tags/TA78iVOM7gR62_QqDe2-CmiA/amazon-athena) using the **Amazon Athena** tag\.

-## Troubleshooting Queries That Fail<a name="engine-versions-troubleshooting"></a>
+## Troubleshooting queries that fail<a name="engine-versions-troubleshooting"></a>

-If a query fails after an engine version upgrade, use the [Athena Engine Version Reference](engine-versions-reference.md) to check for breaking changes, including changes that may affect the syntax in your queries\.
+If a query fails after an engine version upgrade, use the [Athena engine version reference](engine-versions-reference.md) to check for breaking changes, including changes that may affect the syntax in your queries\.

 If your queries still fail, contact AWS Support for assistance\.
 In the AWS Management Console, choose **Support**, **Support Center**, or ask a question on [AWS re:Post](https://repost.aws/tags/TA78iVOM7gR62_QqDe2-CmiA/amazon-athena) using the **Amazon Athena** tag\.